 Save considerable time on entering deals/contracts, calculating rebate due, and preparation of reports.
 These typically manual steps can be partially or fully automated and integrated with your ERP system to eliminate re-keying of data.

 Provide a central system and set of structured processes around Rebates rather than risking each buyer having their own ways of working.

 Gain new levels of reporting insight through comprehensive forecasting tools to allow future deals to be structured for optimum cashflow

 After realising that managing rebates was becoming a serious problem for our clients in the building materials sector and large buying groups, we developed a rebate management system.

 Enable solves rebate accounting issues, removes reliance on spreadsheets and provides accurate up-to-date information for negotiating deals.
 But, the solution goes much further.

 Enable provides a rebate management platform for mutually profitable growth with suppliers.
 With all information in one place, Enable customers enjoy the following results:

 - mutually profitable growth

-If you’re currently at the stage of looking for a Rebate Management System, you'll want to ensure you can do more than simply model all of your trading agreements.
+If you’re currently at the stage of looking for a rebate management system, you'll want to ensure you can do more than simply model all of your trading agreements.
 You'll want workflow to ensure a smooth flow of information around trading agreements.
-And you'll be looking for a system that can operate seamlessly across all elements of your business.
+And you'll be looking for a rebate system that can operate seamlessly across all elements of your business.

-Download our buyers’ guide to choosing rebate management software to discover how to going about selecting a rebate management system that meets your needs.
+Download our buyers’ guide to choosing rebate management software to discover how to go about selecting a rebate management system that meets your companies needs.